snowiow/SIFT/README.md

 ```

 ## -o [ --octaves ] arg (=4)
-The count of octaves to be calulated for the DoG pyramid.
+The count of octaves to be calculated for the DoG pyramid.

 ## -d [ --dogsPerEpoch ] arg (=3)
 The count of DoGs created per epoch.
 Attention: these are the DoGs, there will be +4 Gaussians.